Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

 > [!NOTE]
-> 16To-Do items left to do.
+> 15 To-Do items left to do.

 1️⃣ Home page: